 We will shortly be arranging for vouchers to be provided in place of our food parcels which have been distributed so far this lockdown.
 Those parents will be contacted with further information in due course.

 The consultation period with the Department for Education for how the government intends to deal with grades for this summer in Years 11 and 13 is ongoing.
 What is becoming increasingly clear is that there will be a focus on the work that is undertaken by the students since last lockdown and throughout this lockdown.
 Exams boards are considering releasing assessments and questions to schools so that students can undertake them as evidence of meeting national standards.
-It has also been made very clear that students are to remain working with Grades decided at the latest possible moment, given the disruption caused throughout their year 10’s and 12’s respectively.
+It has also been made very clear that students are to remain working with Grades decided at the latest possible moment, given the disruption caused throughout Year 10 and 12 respectively.
 It is absolutely clear that engagement and task completion is paramount to providing evidence towards student grades.
 Please ensure you leave no gaps by engaging daily and completing all work set, this will help us to support you in achieving the grades required for further study.
 Gaps in work at this point will likely have a direct impact on your grades.
 I will be writing separately to the parents of those groups with further details.

 Finally, a well done!
 Another week of remote learning has passed, it can be a challenging time for families and we are always available for advice and support, please just ask.
 Our sole aim is to ensure the process is as easy as possible, this can only be done in partnership with parents and carers and you have been spectacular!
 We will continue to deliver the best possible quality learning opportunities, but for now the classroom management and engagement rest largely in your hands at home.
 In addition, please keep the positive messages coming, our staff really appreciate them and find them incredibly motivational.